MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/send-push-notifications-to-your-apps-customers.md

 ---
-Description: Learn how to send notifications from Partner Center to your app to encourage groups of customers to take an action, such as rating an app or buying an add-on.
+description: Learn how to send notifications from Partner Center to your app to encourage groups of customers to take an action, such as rating an app or buying an add-on.
 title: Send targeted push notifications to your app's customers ms.date: 10/31/2018 ms.topic: article